Metric geometry of locally compact groups: Capped subgroups

+It is known that, for a group action on a tree, the existence of a bounded orbit implies the existence of a fixed point in the $1$-skeleton.
+This explains the acronym FA, which stands for ``Fixed point property for actions on Trees'' (in French, tree is Arbre).
 This property can be characterized as follows, as in \cite[Section 6.1]{Serr--77}.
 The setting of Serre is that of groups, but his arguments carry over to topological groups.
 For amalgamated products, see Section \ref{sectionamalgamHNN} below.